 Georgia-Pacific also had a $17 million verdict in 2015 in a mesothelioma lawsuit.
 A painter named Roy Taylor was diagnosed with asbestos cancer from allegedly doing work in Saudi Arabia in the 1970s.
 He believed his asbestos exposure came from the joint compound made by Georgia-Pacific, as well as Dow Chemical products.
 Dow was not found to be liable, but the jury found Georgia-Pacific 55% at fault and the company Raytheon 30% at fault.

-Despite these large lawsuits, Georgia-Pacific LLC has not filed bankruptcy and has not established a trust fund to pay asbestos exposure victims.
+Despite these large lawsuits, Georgia-Pacific LLC has not filed bankruptcy and has not established an asbestos trust fund to pay asbestos exposure victims.
 However, other companies under their corporate umbrella, such as Bestwall Gypsum filed bankruptcy in 2017.
 This occurred after asbestos claims were made resulting in $160 million in legally bills each year.

 Cases such as the above have cost Georgia-Pacific LLC and Koch Industries billions of dollars.
 While the company has taken strides to avoid liability, it has largely not had success.
 It is likely more mesothelioma lawsuits will be filed against the company and it will be required to pay more jury awards and settlements.